p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

     ![](Images/api-login.png)

-1. Once logged in via SSO credentials, you can now explore the API portal.
+1. Once logged in via SSO credentials, you can now explore the API Portal.

     ![](Images/mjv2-44.png)